rohit1620/mernStack-1/README.md

 # mernStack-1
-This is a practice repo for me
+This is a practice repo for me.